Creating an Assessment Method

 Creating & Teaching Student Learning Outcomes

-However, they will share similarities and will reflect the more encompassing Institutional Student Learning Outcomes, which are stated on this page, in the New Mexico Tech Course Catalog, and below at this link:
+However, they will share similarities and will reflect the more encompassing Institutional Student Learning Outcomes, which are stated on this page, and in the New Mexico Tech Course Catalog.

 New Mexico Tech Institute-Wide Student Learning Outcomes